-The Río Ucayali and Río Marañón share a mighty rainforest just before they combine to give birth to the Amazon River.
+In the Peruvian Amazon, the Río Ucayali and Río Marañón share a mighty rainforest just before they combine to form the Amazon River.
 They border a region known as the Pacaya Samiria National Reserve.
 The largest protected natural area in Peru, with 5,139,680 acres - 10,800 square miles, it stands today as one of the most important wildernesses in all the tropics.

 The Pacaya Samiria is home to some of the largest populations of wildlife in the entire Amazon.
 Hordes of pink and gray river dolphins, packs of howler and squirrel monkeys, massive flocks of brilliant macaws, huge lagoons covered in giant lily pads teeming with fish of all sizes and colors....all of these and more mark the region as Another World.